Why Liability for a Road Work Zone Crash Is Complicated

 There were 27,235 work zone crashes in Georgia in 2018 alone, according to the Georgia Department of Transportation (GDOT).
 Those accidents resulted in 8,928 injuries and 52 deaths.
 According to the GDOT, all 52 of the work zone-related fatalities were public motorists, not construction workers.

 Below, you can learn more about liability for these kinds of accidents and why it may be more complicated than you think.
-There are a variety of factors that contribute to these accidents, and this is why you may want assistance from a trusted attorney who has represented numerous car accident victims.
+There are a variety of factors that contribute to these accidents, and this is why you may want assistance from an attorney who has represented numerous car accident victims.

 The Savannah car accident lawyers at Roden Law have a history of recovering fair compensation for car accident victims in Georgia.
 If you are not sure whether you have a valid case, we encourage you to schedule a free consultation with one of our skilled attorneys.
 We can determine if you may have a case and explain how we may be able to help you pursue it.